dpate024/buddy-check-website/deliverables-process-flow.md

 ---

-## 📈 Weekly Flow – Reflecting and Adjusting
+## 📈 Weekly Solution Flow – Reflecting and Adjusting

 At the end of each week, the app initiates a user reflection process: